JamesSaxon/jamessaxon.github.io/_posts/2021-10-04-my-home-network.md

 Ensuring that we are _able_ to achieve full bandwidth required some technical attention, for gigabit connections (not on mine).
-We had to tune the University firewall, and different websocket settings for NDT7.
+We had to tune the University firewall, and specify different websocket settings for NDT7.
 More recently, we see that bandwidths are fairly stable, though the "answers" are slightly different for iperf UDP (60.6&nbsp;Mbps), Ookla (59.5&nbsp;Mbps), and NDT (58.5&nbsp;Mbps).